 The use of fine-mapping to prioritise functional causal variants

-Fine-mapping strategies can partially overcome two of the main limitations of the GWAS studies: the association of hundreds of SNP per locus due to LD and the incomplete coverage of the human genetic variation.
-The aim of fine-mapping analysis is reducing the size of the GWAS genomic intervals and yield a minimal set of SNPs containing the causal variant that will explain most of the association for that particular locus (Spain and genetics 2015).
-Fine- mapping studies require extense genotyping to meet the assumption that the putative causal variant will be likely interrogated in the analysis.
+The aim of fine-mapping is to reduce the size of GWAS genomic intervals and yield a minimal set of SNPs containing the causal variant that will explain most of the association for that particular locus (Spain and genetics 2015).
+Fine- mapping studies require extensive genotyping to meet the assumption that the putative causal variant will be likely interrogated in the analysis.
 This can

 be achieved by WGS, dense genotyping arrays and in silico imputation using publicly available data.
 The use of the Immunochip array across most of the immune-mediated inflammatory diseases has increased the genotyping density at previously associated immune-relevant loci in a cost-effective manner (Trynka et al. 2011).
 Similarly, imputation methods using WGS reference panels, such as the aforementioned HapMap and 1000 Genomes Project, have offered genome- wide coverage for SNPs and CNVs with MAF >1% across different ancestry groups (Abecasis et al. 2012).
 More recently, the UK10K project has improved the quality of imputation specifically for rare variants with MAF between 0.01% and 0.5% (Chou et al. 2016).